seung-lab/cloud-files/README.md

 * secrets: Provide secrets dynamically rather than fetching from the credentials directory `$HOME/.cloudvolume/secrets`.
 * num_threads: Number of simultaneous requests to make.
 Usually 20 per core is pretty close to optimal unless file sizes are extreme.
 * use_https: `gs://` and `s3://` require credentials to access their files.
 However, each has a read-only https endpoint that sometimes requires no credentials.
 If True, automatically convert `gs://` to `https://storage.googleapis.com/` and `s3://` to `https://s3.amazonaws.com/`.
+* endpoint: (s3 only) provide an alternate endpoint than the official Amazon servers.
+This is useful for accessing the various S3 emulators offered by on-premises deployments of object storage.

 ### get / get_json